-Facilities available on trains can vary widely and so can how they be used and accessed; and what is and isn't covered by your ticket.
+Facilities available on trains can vary widely, so discover both how they can be used and accessed; plus what is and isn't covered by your ticket.

-If you're new to European rail travel, these guides are good starting points to discovering a wealth of usefuln info.
+If you're new to European rail travel, these guides are good starting points to discovering a wealth of useful info.

 Useful practical info for travelling on Switzerland's private mountain railways including journey details and how to use tickets and rail passes.

 Insights into using the stations that the Eurostar trains arrive at and depart from

 Six large railway terminals connected to each other and the city centre by a maze of connections, but these should help